samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

   to during pregnancy or the newborn is exposed to)
 * infection during pregnancy (e.g herpes virus and possibly parvovirus)
 * a trauma at a very young age
-* inherited the genetic make up for RD
+* inherited the genetic make up for RD/OSD2

 ## Diagnostic Tests